vchoo/vchoo.github.io/README.md

     ]

-# define the names of the columns in the dataframes we want to generate
+# what we want to rename the JSON object "columns" to
 def flavordb_df_cols():
     return [
         'entity id', 'alias', 'synonyms',